syncfusion-content/flutter-docs/Flutter/calendar/builders.md

 ## Time region builder
 The [TimeRegionBuilder]() allows you to design your custom view and assign the view to the time region view of the calendar by returning an appropriate widget in the [timeRegionBuilder]() of SfCalendar.

-[TimeRegionDetails]() - returns the details of the time region view.
+[TimeRegionDetails](): Returns the details of the time region view.

-`date` – The date associate with the time region view.
+`date`: The date associate with the time region view.
-`bound` – Returns the time region view bounds.
+`bound`: Returns the time region view bounds.
-`region` – The Region detail associated with the time region view.
+`region`: The Region detail associated with the time region view.

 {% tabs %}
 {% highlight Dart %}